Transport Project Definition Plan

-The new Perth Stadium (Stadium) Project Definition Plan (PDP), that was endorsed by Cabinet in September 2012, highlighted that the transport requirements would be addressed in a separate Transport PDP to be submitted to Cabinet before the end of 2012.
+The Optus Stadium (Stadium) Project Definition Plan (PDP), that was endorsed by Cabinet in September 2012, highlighted that the transport requirements would be addressed in a separate Transport PDP to be submitted to Cabinet before the end of 2012.

-The new Perth Stadium PDP included a Master Plan which provided a framework to guide the development of the stadium within a sports precinct supported by an integrated transport system.
+The Optus Stadium PDP included a Master Plan which provided a framework to guide the development of the stadium within a sports precinct supported by an integrated transport system.